Welcome to New Concepts

 Welcome

-Welcome to the first edition of the Concept Multifamily Newsletter — and thank you for taking the time to read it.
-Our goal is to provide useful, relevant, and easy-to-follow information about Utah’s multifamily market and the issues
+Welcome to the first edition of the New Concepts Newsletter!
+Our goal is to provide useful, relevant, and easy-to-follow information about Utah’s multifamily market and the issues affecting apartment owners, investors, and industry professionals.

-From the desk of…David Svikhart
+From the desk of Dave Svikhart

 Over the course of a 40-year career in commercial real estate, I’ve had the opportunity to work as an investor, lender, broker, asset manager, and principal in virtually every phase of the business.
 I’ve been involved in closing of more than 2,000 properties with transactional volume exceeding $800 million.
 Nearly all of that experience has centered around distressed, underperforming, or value-add real estate.